 A peach tree in central Brooklyn

 This past August, Executive Director Pam Green showed me around the Hunterfly Road houses.
 Green joined the Weeksville Society in September of 2001 after working for 10 years at the Children’s Television Workshop, helping to co-produce Sesame Street in South Africa.
 This change of direction in her career brought a host of challenges.
-"I assumed, perhaps naively, that it wouldn’t be so hard.
-And it turned out to be more challenging than I expected," says Green.
+"I assumed, perhaps naïvely, that it wouldn’t be so hard.
+It turned out to be more challenging than I expected," says Green.

 As we look out at the mounds of gravel and dirt surrounding the future site of Hunterfly Court, Green explains that a landscape artist would plant grass and foliage reflecting the setting of nineteenth-century Brooklyn.
 "Some of the trees will stay, though.
 Like that one," she says, proudly pointing.
 "That’s a peach tree.
 You’re not going to find that elsewhere in central Brooklyn."

 Green has ambitious plans for Weeksville and firmly believes people will visit in February of 2004, when she plans a grand opening.
-She expects to charge visitors $3.00 to $5.00 for admission.
-After the opening, Green will focus on opening a new 19,000 square-foot educational and cultural facility adjacent to the houses.
+She expects to charge visitors $3 to $5 for admission.
+After the opening, Green will focus on opening a new 19,000-square-foot educational and cultural facility adjacent to the houses.
 The cultural center will house performance and auditorium rooms, as well as retail and restaurant space.

 "People will come here to look at the old furniture," says Green.
 "But I want the people who don’t just want to look at the old furniture, too."